Femchengdu/simple-node-input-validation/README.md

 ### Basic curd operations to creat, read, update and delete a records

-### Records are stored in a Mongodb cloud database.
+### Records are stored in a Mongodb cloud database with a mongoose ODM connector.

 ### The app includes User, Cart, Order, Product and CartItem, and OrderItem models